 - For a more healthier version of this dish, use an airfryer or try to bake the breaded cauliflower pieces in the oven.
 Deep fried cauliflower tastes the best in my opinion, but the other options are not bad at all either.

 Want to experiment some more?
-Here are some more Deep fried cauliflower recipes from other bloggers.
+Here are some more cauliflower recipes from other bloggers.
 Jo has a nice one on her blog, for example.
 I also liked this one from Monica, it used a different breading technique so check it out.
+You might also want to try this broccoli cauliflower casserole from Sara.

 Did you like this Deep Fried Cauliflower recipe?
 Please post a comment or give it a rating!